CharlieHesuda/XAML-/FAQ.md

 ### "***ValidationRule" does not exist in the namespace "clr-namespace:MaterialDesignDemo.Domain"
 This error occurs when you have copied some of the example [Binding validation rules](https://docs.microsoft.com/en-us/dotnet/framework/wpf/data/how-to-implement-binding-validation) that [exist in the demo app](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/tree/master/MainDemo.Wpf/Domain).
 These validators are merely one simple way of doing data validation in WPF.
 These validators are part of the demo app and not part of the Material Design in XAML library.
 If you would like to use them in your app, you are welcome to copy the code into your project and adjust the namespace to match.

+### XamlDisplay control issues
+You should not need this control inside of your application.
+This control was designed to make it easy for people to be able to see the corresponding XAML at run-time inside of the demo application.
+So when you copy the code out of the demo application, you can omit this control.